 Are Non-stick pans safe for birds?
-Usually, the non-stick pans and pots are advertised as the natural ceramic, which is free from PFOS and PTFE.
-It is considered as the non-stick pans that don’t release the toxic fumes which are dangerous for the birds.
-But people need to make sure that a non-stick pan can emit toxic chemicals that are dangerous for the birds.
+Usually, the non-stick pans and pots are advertised as natural ceramic( which is free from PFOS and PTFE) and considered a non-stick pan that doesn’t release toxic fumes which are dangerous for the birds.
+But people should know that a non-stick pan can emit toxic chemicals that are dangerous for the birds.

 Signs of Teflon toxicity

 The signs of Teflon toxicity are mostly non-specific and can be seen in many respiratory issues.
 Usually, the birds are found dead in their cage due to over fumes of the Teflon material.
 Your bird may have some difficulty in breathing, wheezing, incoordination.
 You can also observe the behavior of your bird; your bird may be depressed and weak.